Course Policies

 Transcripts: Official transcripts must be sent directly from the institution to St. Andrew’s College.
 They cannot be copies of the official transcripts.

-Withdrawl Penalties and Tuition Refund Policy
+Withdrawal Penalties and Tuition Refund Policy

 Course Withdrawal